A Model and Survey of Distributed Data-Intensive Systems: Introduction

-The paper is organized as follows: \s{model} presents our unifying model of data-intensive systems. \s{systems} classifies current systems based on the criteria that emerge from the model.
-Next, we apply the model to the classes of systems we identified: pure data management systems in \s{systems_db}, pure data processing systems in \s{systems_proc}, and other systems that propose new or hybrid programming and execution models in \s{systems_other}. \s{discussion} presents related work and discusses open challenges and promising areas for future research. \s{conclusion} concludes the paper summarizing its contributions.
-In the appendices, we describe individual systems in detail, we show connections with related fields, and we point out future research directions.
+\paragraph{Paper outline} The paper is organized as follows: \s{model} presents our model and list of classification criteria.
+Based on these criteria, \s{systems} proposes a taxonomy to organize data-intensive systems in a small set of classes.
+Next, we apply the model to describe these classes: pure data management systems in \s{systems_db}, pure data processing systems in \s{systems_proc}, and other systems that propose new or hybrid programming and execution models in \s{systems_other}. \s{discussion} discusses key aspects that emerge from our analysis and points out future research directions.
+Finally, \s{conclusion} concludes the paper.
+In the appendices, we describe individual systems in detail, we provide a summary of the terms and a map of the concepts that appear in the paper, together with their mutual relations, and we report related surveys and studies.